Global-Policy-Lab/cider-documentation/quickstart/config.md

     directory_path: "/Users/example/Documents/GD/cider/working_directory/"
 ```

-The featurizer module expects certain column and column names, and we can define them in the following section of the config file:
+## Column names

+Cider expects certain columns to be present, and we can specify their names under the `col_names` heading (this is not a complete list):

 ```
 col_names: